---

 ### Output caching

 Automatic output caching stores only the exact final `bin`, `cdylib`, and `staticlib` deliverables.
 It does not cache Cargo's incremental `target/` state or use profile or target wildcards.
+Library builds default to `cache: false` because their Cargo-internal artifacts are not stable Turborepo outputs.
+Enabling library build caching requires an explicit `cache: true`; configure `outputs` as needed to describe restorable artifacts. `outputs` alone does not override the uncached default.

 Turborepo resolves exact outputs for these layouts: